 Goals: To enable students to explore the connections between forensic science coursework and the professional workplace.

 Content: An independent research project at a forensic science laboratory or related facility; a research paper; a reflective journal; interviews with workplace practitioners.

 Taught: Fall, spring, and summer.

-Prerequisite: CJFS 3400 (grade of C- or better) Notes:
+Prerequisite: CJFS 3400 (grade of C- or better)

-- 1. Students typically register for this course as individual study. - 2.
-Students should contact the instructor several months in advance of the beginning of the semester to discuss their possible internship placement sites. - 3.
-Students majoring in criminology and criminal justice may take CJFS 5660 to complete this requirement.
+- Students must register their internship with the CDC and have an approved LEAP agreement. - 2.
+Students should contact the instructor several months in advance of the beginning of the semester to discuss their possible internship placement sites.